01 of 11

 Vancouver, British Columbia

-A great destination in its own right, Vancouver is also a gateway to all sorts of nearby adventures, including Whistler/Blackcomb ski resort, and numerous islands off the coast.
-Vancouver is also a port stop for about a million people on cruise ships, most often headed for Alaska.
+Vancouver is also a gateway to all sorts of nearby adventures, including Whistler/Blackcomb ski resort, and numerous islands off the coast.
+The city also acts as a port stop for cruise ships that are most often headed to Alaska.

 04 of 11